-Frequently visited by tourists, we can assure you that The Grand Mosque is a marvel in itself.
+If you’re looking for places to visit in Muscat frequently visited by tourists, we can assure you that The Grand Mosque is a marvel in itself.
 Located on the outskirts and completed in 2002, this mosque is just a taxi ride away.
 The timings are 9-11 am.
-If you’re a fan of middle -eastern and Islamic architecture along with huge chandeliers, this is a must visit.
+If you’re a fan of middle -eastern and Islamic architecture along with huge chandeliers, this is a must-visit.
 You could walk around and capture some stunning shots.

 Stay at Al Bustan Palace Hotel

+One of the best places to explore in Muscat is Mutrah Souq.
 This is something you shouldn’t miss out on, especially if you’re a fan of shopping.
-The Mutrah Souq is basically a traditional Arab market that sells Indian and Omani artefacts along with hardware and jewellery stores.
+The Mutrah Souq is basically a traditional Arab market that sells Indian and Omani artifacts along with hardware and jewelry stores.
 Although cards are accepted in most shops, it’s a safer bet to carry cash.

 This building is simply worth admiring, with its beautiful marble and arabesque design.
 Since its inauguration in 2011, there have been some renowned names in opera and ballet that have performed in this building.
 The quality of productions here has always won international acclaim.
-There is also an extremely efficient online reservation system; after which you can collect tickets on arrival.
+Muscat attraction has extremely efficient online reservation system; after which you can collect tickets on arrival.